The benefits of Vitamin C

 About the Author, Dominique Ludwig, Nutritionist MSc and Nutritional Therapist mBANT

-Dominique works out of her own busy practice, Dominique Ludwig Nutrition, both virtually or in person in Hampshire as well as Meyer Clinic in Chichester.
+Dominique works with many high-profile and A-list clients, known and respected for her discretion, expertise, and trustworthiness.
+Dominique works out of her own busy practice, Dominique Ludwig Nutrition Limited, in Hampshire as well as Meyer Clinic in Chichester.
 Dominique has helped over a thousand clients, globally, live healthier lives.
 She is a regular contributor to The Times, The Sunday Times and Times 2, Sheerluxe, Top Sante and many other magazines and podcasts.

 DISCLAIMER:

 Features published by Dominique Ludwig are not intended to treat, diagnose, cure or prevent any disease.
 Always seek the advice of your GP or another qualified healthcare provider for any questions you have regarding a medical condition, and before undertaking any diet, exercise or other health-related programme.
+Please refer to our Terms and Conditions and Medical Disclaimer for more information as well as our Webiste Terms and Conditions.